For hotels, airlines, OTAs, and destinations

 Travel queries are seasonal and volatile.
 A new flight route, a hotel renovation, a destination travel advisory, all of these shift the AI answer pool within days.
 We monitor the curated prompt set every week and surface movement on the queries that decide bookings.

-The questions travel buyers ask before they engage.
+The questions hospitality and travel leaders ask before they engage.

 How does AI decide which hotels to recommend?